mercadona/wrapito/README.md

 # mo.library.burrito
-🌯 Yummy React tests with less effort.
+🌯 Wrap you tests so that you can test both behaviour and components with less effort.

 ## Motivation
-As we embrace outside-in testing, we are more focused on user interactions than implementation details.
+As we are more focused on user interactions than implementation details.
 In order to test all the user interations that can be done at a certain point of our app, the upper the component we render in the test, the better.

-## The problem
-Rendering the uppest component in the tree might cause dependency and boilerplate problems such as:
-- At some point of the tree we need to access the `redux's store`
-- We are likely need params from the url and for that purpose we need to know about the `routing`.
-- What if we need to check that a button makes the user navigate to other page which actually renders another entire and different tree.
-- In most of the cases, there will be http responses that will populate the state of our component (whatever it is), and we will need to mock them all.

 ## The idea
-To solve the above problems we need a tool that:
+As we test our app we will be in two different scenarios where:
+- We will need to test that the user interactions cause the proper side effects such as making http calls or refreshing the UI.
-- Mounts/renders the component by using a testing library passing the needed props and dependencies.
+- In case we have a components library, we will need to test these by passing the needed props and checking that it returns (renders) the expected result.

-- Simplifies and reduces the boilerplate needed to mock the `redux's store` and `state`, the http responses and the `react-router state` and `navigation`.
+In general, if you want to test behaviour, you need to simulate external actions from user or from http responses.
+Most of the existing testing libraries give you control of the user actions and thats why we just ask you to set in the config what is the `render` function of your testing library.
+Unfortunately, there aren't so many options when it comes to manage http requests and responses in the tests.
-To acomplish this, we have used the builder pattern that makes tests much more semantic.
+To give the mounted component context about which path is the current path where the app should be mounted, what props does the component receive, what http requests will respond with which results or where should the portal be mounted we have used the builder pattern that makes tests much more semantic.

 ## Installing
 Using npm: